 Overall though, performance is the main factor of the shoe and performance it delivers.
 I would, of course, liked to see something more durable and more premium for $175 but that would be the only nitpick I’d have on the whole shoe.

-The Air Jordan XXXIV is now definitely in my ever-evolving list of the best shoes in 2020.
-I don’t remember when was the last time I praised an Air Jordan that much but it looks like 2020 simply does not stop with its surprises, good and bad.
+I don’t remember when was the last time I praised an Air Jordan that much but it looks like the last few years simply do not stop with the surprises, good and bad.

 The AJ 34 has a quality fit and looks to be a great option for wide footers, it’s got fantastic traction that’s consistent on all floors.
 The cushion setup is about as perfect as it goes, the shoe is supportive without being bulky/slow.